A. J. Sampson: Early life, education and military service

 Archibald Johnson "A. J." Sampson was born on April 6, 1817, in Cadiz, Ohio.
-His parents, who were of Irish-Welch descent, owned a farm near Cadiz.
+His parents, who were of Irish-Welsh descent, owned a farm near Cadiz.
 In his youth, A. J. Sampson spend much of his time helping on the farm.
 His early education was a log school house, but later he attended the New Hagerstown Academy.
 His family became relatively wealthy, which allowed him to pursue a college education.
 He graduated from Mount Union College on his 22nd birthday in 1861, just two months after the American Civil War had broken out.

 Shortly after graduating college, Sampson enlisted as a Private in Company C of the 43rd Ohio Infantry.
 While serving with this regiment, he was promoted to the rank of Sergeant.
 He was relieved from the service due to an injury in 1862 and served one year as superintendent of schools in Uhrichsville, Ohio.
 He relisted with the Union Army and later rose to the rank of First Lieutenant.
 Sampson, a white officer, served with the 27th United States Colored Infantry Regiment, whose enlisted man were African American volunteers.
 In 1864, the Regiment was assigned to the Army of the Potomac, with Sampson in command of Commando H.

 Sampson's unit participated in the Battle of the Crater on July 30, 1864 during the Siege of Petersburg.
 The U.S.C.T. regiments under the command of Brig.
 Gen. Edward Ferrero were leading the assault and suffered strong losses in a Confederate victory.
 The assault ended in a debacle for the Union troops, which ended up trapped in the crater they had blasted with a mine in the Confederate line of defense.
 Lt.
 Gen. Ulysses S. Grant, who was in command of all Union forces, called the battle "the saddest affair I have witnessed in this war."
 The siege of Petersburg lasted another 7 months and ended in a Union victory.
 Sampson sent a letter containing his eyewitness account of the battle to the Tuscarawas Advocate, which published it on August 9, 1864.
 He defended the reputation of the African-American men serving under his command, which he called "heroes", while also describing the carnage that was caused by the battle.

 During the war, Sampson studied law while he served at the front lines.
 In November 1864, an illness ended his service with the 27th U.S.C.T.
 Sampson wanted to continue his service for the Union Army and asked Mayor General Silas Casey in a letter for an appointment to his staff in Washington, DC.
 Sampson was not appointed to Casey's staff and instead received an honorable discharge on February 4, 1865.
 After returning from his war service, Sampson passed the bar exam and was admitted to the Ohio Bar.
 He later attended Cleveland Law School, from which he graduated in 1865.
 In 1867, Sampson was granted a brevet promotion to the rank of Captain.